 - Tenderness or swelling

-Main Line Health offers board-certified orthopaedic physicians to diagnose and treat a wide range of shoulder conditions.
-From conservative, nonsurgical orthopaedic treatments to joint repair and shoulder joint replacement to complex shoulder reconstruction surgery, our team of experts will develop a personalized plan of care for each patient.
+Main Line Health has board-certified orthopaedic physicians to diagnose and treat a wide range of shoulder conditions.
+From conservative, nonsurgical orthopaedic treatments to joint repair and shoulder joint replacement to complex complex shoulder reconstruction surgery, our team of experts will develop a personalized plan of care for each patient.

 Shoulder pain diagnosis and treatment options

-Our experienced radiologists and orthopaedic specialists work as a team to quickly and accurately diagnose your pain.
-Our advanced imaging technology includes:
+Our experienced radiologists and orthopaedic specialists work as a team to quickly and accurately diagnose your shoulder pain.

 In most cases, conservative, nonsurgical approaches will be recommended before surgery is considered.
 Many patients will find pain relief and increased function with a combination of medication or injection and physical therapy.